Marshall Rosenberg: Education

 At age 13 Rosenberg began Hebrew school but got expelled.
 Twice his father beat him, once so badly he missed school the next day.
 After Rosenberg's father bought a house in a better neighborhood, Rosenberg attended Cooley High School and graduated in 1952 as valedictorian.
 When considering medicine as a career, Rosenberg worked with an embalmer for a while to measure his interest in the human body.
 Rosenberg's first college was Wayne State University.
 He then entered the University of Michigan, and he worked as a waiter at a sorority and a cook's help at a fraternity.
-Putting up with anti-Semitism, he graduated in three years.
+Putting up with antisemitism, he graduated in three years.
 The State of Wisconsin paid for Rosenberg's training as a psychologist.

 Professor Michael Hakeem taught Rosenberg that psychology and psychiatry were dangerous, since scientific and value judgments were mixed in the fields.
 Hakeem also had Rosenberg read about traditional moral therapy in which clients were seen as down on their luck rather than sick.
 Rosenberg was influenced by the 1961 books The Myth of Mental Illness by Thomas Szasz and Asylums by Erving Goffman.
 He also remembered reading Albert Bandura on "Psychotherapy as a learning process".

 Rosenberg's practicum placements were the Wisconsin Diagnostic Center, schools for delinquent girls and boys, and Mendota State Hospital.
 There, psychiatrist Bernie Banham "would never have it where we would talk about a client in his absence".
 In Mendota, Rosenberg began to practice family therapy with all parties present, including children.
 After graduation, Rosenberg worked in Winnebago with Gordon Filmer-Bennett for a year to fulfill his obligation to the state for his graduate training.